tdnicola/Inertia_BJJ_bot/README.md

 ## Getting Started

 1. **Invite the Bot:**
    - Use the provided invite link to add the Inertia BJJ bot to your Discord server.
-Currently only set up for inertiaBJJ.
+Currently only set up for InertiaBJJ.
 Will update with link in future.
 (1/25/23)

 2. **Ineraction:**
    - The default method to communicate with the bot is through private message.
 Just send a private message to the bot and it will comment back if the question contains a keyword (e.g., `hygiene`).